 You cannot gift away cash or assets which you continue to benefit from without incurring a tax charge.
 An example of this is gifting your home to your children whist you still occupy it rent free.
 The same applies if you give cash to someone to buy an asset which you then benefit from.

 Trusts can be an effective way of avoiding IHT.
 Assets placed in trust for the benefit of someone else are no longer part of your estate.
 However, the tax rules surrounding trusts have been changed in recent years and are no longer as favourable.
-You should talk to us for professional advice before placing assets in trust as this is a very complex area of taxation.
+You should seek professional advice before placing assets in trust as this is a very complex area of taxation.

 Further information about IHT can be found on the HMRC website: